MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Many time clock applications can be configured to collect data for shop floor labor reporting, and time entry for payroll and human resources.
 Biometric technologies enhance time capture by using fingerprints, facial recognition, or iris scans to validate who is posting the transaction.

-MYOB Advanced Manufacturing Data Collection captures clock-in and clock-out data for jobs.
+MYOB Acumatica Manufacturing Data Collection captures clock-in and clock-out data for jobs.

 PROS: